hjoseph96/codename-mystery-babylon-site/content/devlog/the-road-so-far.md

 That about wraps up our rather long synopsis!
-I'll be back wit progress updates.
+I'll be back with progress updates.